Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 He gave her a confused look for a moment, then glanced up at the pirates.
 Taking in a deep breath, he opened his jaw and blew out a warning wisp of faerie dust.
 “I’m d-dangerous!” he squeaked very unconvincingly.

-The two brigands looked at each other and began laughing hysterically.
+The two brigands looked at each other and laughed hysterically.

 “Okay, that could have gone better,” Terra said, trying to adjust her face so it wouldn’t be chafed by the rough burlap of the large sack she had been stuffed into.
-Every harsh step the Nimmo pirate took jolted Terra’s insides, heightening her nausea.
+Every harsh step the Nimmo pirate took jolted Terra’s insides.
 Over the shoulder was the worst way to travel, she decided.
 Especially when that shoulder was made of stone.
 “I think I like the bag over the head thing more.”

-“Quiet!” the Nimmo said, gaving her an especially rough jostle.
+“Quiet!” the Nimmo said, giving her a rough jostle.
 “You sure we shouldn’t have tied up the Draik?
 He could rip through his sack with his claws, y’know.”

 From somewhere behind her, the Elephante snickered and said, “Nah, he ain’t got the guts ter try.
 I’ve seen Miamice braver’n him!”